dartpm/docs/docs/organization/paying-for-org/upgrading-org-to-paid-plan.md

 ---
 sidebar_position: 1
-title: Upgrading to a paid organisation plan
+title: Upgrading to a paid plan
 ---

+As an organization owner, you can upgrade your organization to a paid plan to access additional features.

+## Benefits of the paid plan

+The dartpm Organization paid plan includes:

+- Private package publishing
+- Unlimited package storage
+- Priority support
+- Advanced security features
+- Team management tools

+## Pricing

+The paid plan costs $12 per month per user.
+You are billed for:

+- All current organization members
+- Any new members added during the billing cycle

+## How to upgrade

+1. Log in to your dartpm account
+2. Navigate to your organization settings
+3. Click on "Billing"
+4. Select "Upgrade to paid plan"
+5. Choose your payment method
+6. Confirm the upgrade

 :::info[Note]
-This article only applies to users of the public dartpm registry.
+You can add or remove members at any time.
+Changes to your bill will be reflected in the next billing cycle.
 :::

-As an organisation owner, you can upgrade your free organisation plan to the dartpm Organisation product. dartpm Organisation is a paid plan to give organisation members the ability to install and publish private packages.
-For more information about dartpm Organisation pricing plans, see the "dartpm Organisation" section of our pricing page.

-If you have an organisation with a private packages plan, your organisation will cost you twelve (12) dollars a month per user.
-The $12 charge is a flat fee for any member of the organisation even if the teams the member belongs do not have access to private packages

-Newly added members to an organisation are always billed during the current billing cycle.
-For more information, see "Adding members to your organisation".
+## After upgrading

+Once upgraded, you'll have immediate access to all paid features.
+Your organization members will be able to:

+- Publish private packages
+- Access advanced security features
+- Use team management tools

+For any questions about your paid plan, contact dartpm support.